-Claire joined as SIH Director in 2015
+Dominique joined as a SIH Director in 2017

-We’ve always been enthusiastic hostellers (first night of their honeymoon was spent in a hostel - Skiddaw House) and they don’t just rely on feedback from guests either – they cook in the kitchen, eat in the dining room and have slept in every bed – they test out noise levels, comfort, usability - all to enhance the customer experience.
-They love spending time talking, sharing stories and mixing with their guests.
-Dominique personally jumped at the chance to join in a onesie party and they even had one group run a ceilidh from their living room!
-She's a keen walker, caver and outdoor enthusiast, dabble in running, occasionally cycle, and is keen to learn the bagpipes and try out orienteering!
+We’ve always been enthusiastic hostellers (first night of our honeymoon was spent in a hostel - Skiddaw House) and we don’t just rely on feedback from guests either – we cook in the kitchen, eat in the dining room and have slept in every bed – we test out noise levels, comfort, usability - all to enhance the customer experience.
+We love spending time talking, sharing stories and mixing with our guests.
+I personally jumped at the chance to join in a onesie party and we even had one group run a ceilidh from our living room!
+I’m a keen walker, caver (although not many caves in Scotland!) and outdoor enthusiast, dabble in running, occasionally cycle, orienteer when I can, and am keen to learn the bagpipes!

 Richard Eccles has run Abernethy Bunkhouses with his wife Patricia (ex chair of SIH) since 1983.
 Drawn to the area by skiing, Richard remains a qualified ski instructor, they started with their 65 bed Hostel, Nethy House.
 The smaller Nethy Station, 26 beds, was purchase almost 20 years ago.
 Nethy House was sold a couple of years ago as it was in need of massive upgrade.
 The Station continues as a pre-booked groups only Hostel catering for a wide variety of clients from universities, schools, colleges, scout parties and stag and hens!
 As a side line, Richard is the Chairman for the Castle Roy Trust which is currently consolidation Scotland's oldest masonry fortification.